 The conflict between society and nature cannot be considered outside of a historical context.
 It is based on capitalism, with its imperatives of market expansion and individual gain, as well as the philosophical legacy of modernism and liberalism, with their aggressive individualism and quasi-religious belief in progress.
 Harmony with nature requires a systematic approach to decision-making, collective goal-setting, planned management, meaningful self-restraint and the transformation of value orientations, which the liberal ideology denies.

 Attempts of Western elites to create harmony between man and nature by simply introducing new technologies, and even making more money from this, are doomed to failure.
 Within the framework of the existing capitalist system, it is impossible to develop a universal human agenda.
-One cannot proclaim the goal of harmony with nature and deny the need for harmony and justice among people.

 Faced with aggravated inequality and new forms of harsh exploitation, which exhaust not only the body, but also the soul, and growing control by states and corporations, people will return with renewed vigour to the struggle for freedom of choice, for the opportunity to unleash their creative potential.
 Re-ideologisation is coming, the time for the search for new meanings and values.